LTGS: Long-Term Gaussian Scene Chronology From Sparse View Updates: Method

 \subsection{Change detection}

-To decompose our scene representation into movable objects and static background, we detect changes from input images $\{I^i\}_t$.
-We first find the exact camera positions despite local changes, such that we can compare the observations from different time stamps against the initial Gaussian reconstruction $\mathcal{G}_0$.
-We use a robust hierarchical localization pipeline~\citep{hloc} and render the initial reconstruction in the same viewpoints $\{\hat{I}^i\}_t$.
+We first find the exact camera positions of $\{I^i\}_t$ despite local changes, such that we can compare the observations from different time stamps against the initial Gaussian reconstruction $\mathcal{G}_0$.
+We use a robust hierarchical localization pipeline~\cite{hloc} and render the initial reconstruction in the same viewpoints $\{\hat{I}^i\}_t$.

+To decompose our scene representation into movable objects and static background, we detect temporal changes.
 We incorporate both semantic and photometric criteria to identify the differences between the rendered $\{\hat{I}^i\}_t$ and the captured $\{I^i\}_t$ images.
-Semantic differences detect object-level changes despite lighting variations and other adversaries, and are measured by the cosine similarity of SAM features~\citep{sam}, similar to recent change detection methods~\citep{gescf, hasdanythingchanged, 3dgscd}.
-Photometric differences are evaluated using the structural similarity index measure (SSIM), which can detect subtle object deviations that are not observable by SAM.
-The pixel-wise differences of the combined criteria are binarized by a scene-specific threshold chosen by the statistics~\citep{otsu_threshold}, resulting in an initial pseudo mask for changed regions.
+Semantic differences detect object-level changes despite lighting variations and other adversaries, and are measured by the cosine similarity of SAM features~\cite{sam}, similar to recent change detection methods~\cite{gescf, hasdanythingchanged, 3dgscd}.
+Photometric differences are evaluated using the structural similarity index measure (SSIM), which can detect subtle object deviations not observable by SAM.
+The pixel-wise differences of the combined criteria are binarized by a scene-specific threshold chosen by the statistics~\cite{otsu_threshold}, resulting in an initial pseudo mask for changed regions.

-We further refine the object boundaries of the binary image with the help of SAM masks.
-Specifically, we select the object region to be the set of SAM masks that sufficiently overlap with the pseudo masks while containing semantically dissimilar features compared to the initial image, as the result of change~\citep{gescf}.
+Note that we can robustly extract object-level changes from sparse input with the semantic masks.
+Specifically, we select the object region to be the set of SAM masks that sufficiently overlap with the pseudo masks while containing semantically dissimilar features compared to the initial image, as the result of change~\cite{gescf}.
 The aid of SAM masks effectively ignores differences due to floating artifacts in the rendering images and reliably extracts object regions.
 The resulting detected masks are dilated by 3 pixels to maintain sufficient information for 3D aggregation across multi-view observations, mitigating the impact of pixel-wise errors or slight misalignments.
+See the supplementary material for detailed implementation details on change detection.
+The overall pipeline produces stable outputs, even in the presence of potential inaccuracies as discussed in~\cref{sec:experiments}.